zultron/goldibox/README.md

 although a small amount of soldering and a few custom cables are required.

+The controller is a BeagleBone running Machinekit.
+The current functionality could be duplicated with an inexpensive Arduino.
+However, a remote mobile phone interface with controls and logging interface will be added in time.

+# Construction

 Parts list from eBay:
 - "Portable fridge cooler warmer 110V," about $40
   - These can be used on car 12VDC or on 110VAC